 Almond Topped Cherry Scones plus a review of Andrew James Stainless Steel Set of 5 Bowls with Airtight Lids.

 Summer is truly here.
 Sunshine, Wimbledon, Strawberries and Scones.
-Well except for today, as it is raining, a welcome relief for the garden.
+Except for today, as it is raining, a welcome relief for the garden.
 Today I bring you not strawberries, but another seasonal summer treat, cherries.
 Stunning, deep ruby red jewels, that hang like earrings from the tree.
 Preserved as glacé cherries meaning these Almond Topped Cherry Scones can be made any time of the year.

 Combining the flavours of cherry and almond in these scones is, I think, game changing.
 Add clotted cream and dark cherry preserve and you have yourself a delicious scone that is bursting with flavour.
 Honestly, I wish that I had made these scones a very long time ago, such is the pleasure obtained from the experience of eating one.